fusioncharts/dev_centre_docs/map-guide/customizing-your-map.md

 The data used to build this map is given below

-{% embed_data {"source": "map-guide-world-population-legend-with-icons-density.js"} %}
+{% embed_data map-guide-world-population-legend-with-icons-density.js %}

 ## Customising fonts

 You can customize font-related properties for each entity.
 In this example the font is set to __Helvetica__ and the size of the label name is proportional to the value of each entity.

-{% embed_chart {"source": "map-guide-world-population-legend-with-icons-custom-fonts.js", "id": "5"} %}
+{% embed_chart map-guide-world-population-legend-with-icons-custom-fonts.js %}

 The attributes used for customizing label fonts are as follows: